viktor-grunwaldt/aoc2021/README.md

 Admire this god ugly rust code

-to run you need rust first (duh) clone the repo cd into aoc_xx, save example as example.txt and input as input.txt and run `cargo run`
+to run you need rust first (duh), clone the repo
+cd into aoc_xx, save example as example.txt and input as input.txt
+and run `cargo run`